Theme Food III: Short-term fasting doesn’t hurt brain power

 Researchers conducted an experiment with 245 participants to assess if fasting, induced by either 3-hour or 12-hour periods without food, has any measurable impact on cognitive performance.

-The study also looked at potential differences in how fasting affects individuals based on characteristics such as Body Mass Index, race, and their personal associations with food.
+The study also looked at potential differences in how fasting affects individuals based on characteristics such as Body Mass Index, race, and their relationships with food.

 Results showed no significant decline in cognitive ability after fasting for either 3 hours or 12 hours, suggesting that short-term fasting does not impair short-term cognitive function.
 The experiment also found little variation in how fasting affected individuals based on factors like body weight or race.

-The lack of a significant cognitive penalty after short fasting suggests that the timing and duration of food deprivation may be crucial factors.
+Hunger may very well impact decision-making.
+But the lack of a significant cognitive penalty after short fasting suggests that the context, timing, and duration of food deprivation may be crucial factors.

 While short-term fasting has been linked to various health benefits, including weight loss and cholesterol reduction, this study provides evidence that it does not significantly impair cognitive ability in the short run.